 Target programs: Harvard and Stanford; after that, Wharton, MIT, Berkeley, and Dartmouth; any other suggestions?

-Post-MBA goal: Strategy consulting in the service sector (short-term); CEO of service provider - retailer preferred (long-term)
+Post-MBA goal: Strategy consulting in the service industry (short-term); CEO of retailer (long-term)

 Age: 25 (will be 26 when I apply, 27 at matriculation)